jangevaare/Pathogen.jl/README.md

         trees, observed = generate_tree(events)

-7. Now, using the [PhyloTrees.jl](https://github.com/jangevaare/PhyloTrees.jl) package, simulate sequence data for each of the previously generated transmission trees
+7. Now, using the [PhyloTrees.jl](https://github.com/jangevaare/PhyloTrees.jl) package, simulate sequence data for each of the previously generated transmission trees (there are many more simulation options available through PhyloTrees.jl)

         using PhyloTrees
         substitution_model = JC69([1.0e-5])
+        tree_sequences = Array{Bool, 3}[]
         for i in trees
-          simulate!(i, substitution_model)
+          push!(tree_sequences, simulate(i, substitution_model, 1000))
         end